sjentsch/lsjDocs/Ch11/Ch11_tTest_02.rst

 .. ----------------------------------------------------------------------------

-Also reported are two other things you might care about: the 95\% confidence interval and a measure of effect size (we’ll talk more about effect sizes later).
+Also reported are two other things you might care about: the 95\% confidence interval and a measure of effect size (we will talk more about effect sizes later).
 So that seems straightforward enough.
 Now what do we *do* with this output?
-Well, since we’re pretending that we actually care about my toy example, we’re overjoyed to discover that the result is statistically significant (i.e. *p*-value below 0.05).
+Well, since we are pretending that we actually care about my toy example, we are overjoyed to discover that the result is statistically significant (i.e. *p*-value below 0.05).
 We could report the result by saying something like this: